We’re excited to introduceDocumentation Index

-/search endpoint.
-Fast is our sub-second search mode, optimized to provide accurate results and snippets in the lowest possible time.
-Fast works best with focused queries, where you’re looking for one specific piece of information.
+"fast", a new depth value for the Linkup Search endpoint. "fast" is our sub-second search mode, optimized to provide accurate results and snippets in the lowest possible time. "fast" works best with focused queries, where you’re looking for one specific piece of information.

 The